It’s beginning to look a lot like…Black Friday, Cyber Monday, and yes Christmas then the New Year!

 Give back and honor those who already follow you with exclusive giveaways and discounts.
 These could be geared just towards your social media followers or just towards your email list.
 Let your customers know that you see them and you care.
 Honor them for this year that they have been loyal to you.

 The type of offering is up to you.
 You could offer a certain percentage off what you sell, special packages where products and services are grouped together, free shipping or a free gift.
-You could even use Fotor to design some holiday only coupons.
-Another great idea- gift certificates!
+You could even use Fotor to design some holiday only coupons and gift certificate.
 People will be looking for gifts and digital gifts, like certificates, are great for your followers to give to friends and family that live at a distance.
+Another great idea- Christmas cards!
+You can make cards with your own photos and write a message on them.
+The important thing is that they are something unique and something that people can only get by visiting your shop.
+You can even offer a holiday only sale.
+People like to be able to shop for things when they are relaxed, so a holiday only sale will help people to feel relaxed and not have to shop when they are in a rush.

 You could also create a special offer to gain signups for those who are not on your list yet.
 The holidays present a massive opportunity to grow awareness for your brand and increase your email list.
 It’s the list that can keep on giving back to you throughout the new year.